Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

 \begin{corollary} Let $G_k,n_k,\mR_{k,\nseq}, S_{\nseq}, \Omega,A$ be defined as above.
 Then $S_{\nseq}$ is a compact subset of $\mathbb{H}$ which has empty interior, is Ahlfors $4$-regular and satisfies a $(1,p)$-Poincar\'e inequality for any $p>1$. \end{corollary}

-In conclusion, we note that the above construction applies to any step-2 Carnot group, such as higher-dimensional Heisenberg groups.
-Moreover, replacing the left-translations $L_g$ with Euclidean translations $x \mapsto x+g$ and the dilations $\delta_s$ with Euclidean dilations, the analogous construction works for Euclidean spaces $\mathbb{R}^d$.
-In this case, this gives new examples of Sierpinski carpets and sponges supporting Poincar\'e inequalities, where the complementary domains are self-similar copies of $E$, with $\mathbb{R}^d \setminus E$ uniform.
+In conclusion, we note that the above construction applies to all step-2 Carnot groups, such as higher-dimensional Heisenberg groups, or for that matter, any Carnot group where uniform domains exist at all scales and locations.
+Moreover, replacing the left-translations $L_g$ with Euclidean translations $x \mapsto x+g$ and the anisotropic dilations $\delta_s$ with Euclidean dilations, the analogous construction still works for Euclidean spaces $\mathbb{R}^d$.
+In this case, this gives new examples of Sierpi\'nski carpets and sponges supporting Poincar\'e inequalities, where the complementary domains are self-similar copies of $E$, with $\mathbb{R}^d \setminus E$ uniform.